cturman15/ChanGWASlab/README.md

 genetic variation in 20,691 subjects from four large cohorts.
 PLoS ONE.(2017);PMID: 28301549](https://github.com/cturman15/changwaslab/files/10522833/LindstromS_PLOS_2017.pdf)

 Since 2017, more samples have been genotyped using the same and different GWAS arrays.
-We have created five datasets and performed imputions using newer reference panels, 1,000 Genomes P hase III release, Haplotype Reference Consortium (HRC) release I, and Trans-Omics for Precision Medicine (TOPMed) release II.
+We have created five datasets and performed imputions using newer reference panels, 1,000 Genomes Phase III release, Haplotype Reference Consortium (HRC) release I, and Trans-Omics for Precision Medicine (TOPMed) release II.

 Here, we provide updates on ...